Should You Report Child Abuse?

 Anonymously Reporting Abuse

 Not only can you anonymously report abuse to a number of different outlets, the child will also remain anonymous.
-Reporting is completely confidential for the child.
-This means they are protected from the public view.
-Meaning, the child won’t be subjected to interactions with the reporter, other family members, or the alleged abuser.
+Children remain completely anonymous and protected from the public view during and after investigations.
+The child won’t be subjected to interactions with other family members, or the alleged abuser if Child Protective Services (CPS) believes they’re in trouble.

-The reason being that the investigation will include personal information about the child, the child’s family members, living conditions, as well as the child’s injuries.
-For the child’s safety, these records will remain private from the public unless accessed by:
+The investigation will include personal information about the child, the child’s family members, living conditions, as well as the child’s injuries.
+However, all names and personal identifiers are confidential.
+For the child’s safety, these records will remain private from the public unless they must be accessed by a:

 - Medical examiner